 Under the plan, the BLM would:

-The BLM has already set the stage for the changes.
+The BLM has not yet issued a final decision record, but it has already set the stage for the changes.
 Starting last October, the agency spent more than $1.1 million to capture and remove 3,502 wild horses from their southwest Wyoming home ranges during a three-month-long helicopter roundup in which 37 horses died.

 The BLM says that it is amending a Resource Management Plan to comply with a 2013 consent decree that the agency entered into with the Rock Springs Grazing Association.